Deposit Account Agreement and Disclosures

-Bank and BlueVine will not be responsible for determining the accuracy, timeliness or completeness of any information or instructions that an Account Owner or Additional User provides to us for any service related to Account.
+Bank and BlueVine will not be responsible for determining the accuracy, timeliness or completeness of any information or instructions that an Account Owner or Additional User provides to us for any service related to Account or any Sub-account.
 Customer agrees to maintain adequate backup files of the data it submits for a reasonable period of time in order to facilitate any needed reconstruction or reprocessing of Customer’s transactions (e.g., due to a telecommunication failure).
 If we are unable to provide processing services for any reason, we will take reasonable steps to resume processing within a reasonable timeframe.

 5. Unauthorized Transactions and Errors.

 Bank’s security procedures are not designed for the detection of errors such as duplicate payments or errors contained in Customer instructions.
 Neither we nor BlueVine will be obligated to detect errors by Customer, Account Owner, Additional User, or others, even if we take certain actions from time to time to do so.
-It is Customer’s responsibility to immediately call Customer Support upon belief any Account Credentials have been lost, stolen or otherwise made available to an unauthorized person, or that someone has viewed, downloaded, or deleted electronic records from Account without Customer’s permission, or if Customer, Account Owner, or Additional User suspects any fraudulent or unauthorized activity (including errors) on Account.
+It is Customer’s responsibility to immediately call Customer Support upon belief any Account Credentials have been lost, stolen or otherwise made available to an unauthorized person, or that someone has viewed, downloaded, or deleted electronic records from Account or any Sub-account without Customer’s permission, or if Customer, Account Owner, or Additional User suspects any fraudulent or unauthorized activity (including errors) on Account.
 Customer further agrees to comply with all notification requirements set forth in Account Agreement.
 Customer’s liability for any unauthorized transactions (including errors) will be determined based on the terms set forth in Account Agreement.
 Customer agrees to promptly repay any amount erroneously credited to Account.

 6. Data and Information Supplied by the Customer.